-In addition, unprivileged access event logs can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cyber security incidents.
-To facilitate such activities, unprivileged access event logs should be captured and stored centrally.
+In addition, centrally logging and analysing unprivileged access events can assist in monitoring the security posture of systems, detecting malicious behaviour and contributing to investigations following cyber security incidents.

 Control: ISM-0405; Revision: 7; Updated: Dec-21; Applicability: All; Essential Eight: N/A Requests for unprivileged access to systems, applications and data repositories are validated when first requested.